Swaroop-10/Calculator/README.md

 ### General Info:
 **********************************************************************************************************************************************************
 This Website page showcases the Calculator app.
 It can perform all basic calculator functions.
+It also has Dark and Light mode.

 ### Technologies:
 **********************************************************************************************************************************************************